HR199812/AWS-Guide/README.md

 - Give your image and description.

 ### What is an Elastic-IP?
 Whenever you create a machine it has a public IP address which will change in case of machine stop and start.
-To keep it same always we use an IP that don't change in such scenarios.
+To keep it same always we use an Elastic IP with a little upper-hand cost ans this IP that don't change in such scenarios.
+This IP is reserved for you until you release it, afteer which you no longer will have the same IP but will get a new Elastic IP.
 For More:- https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html

+### Placement Groups:-
+Three Types of PG are there:-
+- Cluster: All the instances are present in one Region, one AZ in same server rack(this gives you an upper hand to ask amazon to configure your rack according to your needs.
+Note: Only for this type of PG).
+- Partition: All the instances are present in one Region, in muliple AZ in different server rack, may se some of them are in same rack and some in different racks.
+- Spread: All the instances are present in one Region are spread accross different racks in different AZ.

+### VPC(Virtual Private Cloud):-

 ### Create a docker in AWS(in this case it is MongoDb/Neo4J GraphDatabase):-
 ![image](https://user-images.githubusercontent.com/39455725/170764781-4984691d-cc16-4d18-b913-2bb1bdf0689e.png)
 What is docker?
 Docker is a containerisation service on which we can host our apps instead of creating seperate servers.
 On AWS it is done using ECS(Elastic Containers Service) where a cluster can contain multiple services which are basically tasks that we create, in Leyman terms Cluster consists of a task which contains a container(docker container) that will host the application.

-### Create a task under task configuration where create a mongoldb container.
+### Create a task under task configuration where create a mongodb container.

 - To create a container we need an image which can be found at hub.docker.com=>Search (Image name)=> copy image name from “docker pull image”
 - Add port number of the respective database, In case of MongoDb use 27017, in case of Neo4J use 7474.